aldanor/aldanor.github.io/about.md

 My name is Ivan Smirnov.
 I'm a quant and a programmer interested in scientific computing, data science, web technologies and anything nerdy in general.

-I'm current located in Dublin, Ireland where I work as a quantitative researcher for [Susquehanna](http://www.sig.com).
+I currently live in Dublin, Ireland where I work as a quantitative researcher for [Susquehanna](http://www.sig.com).
 Aside from that I do some open source development and I spend a good portion of my free time hacking on various [side projects](https://github.com/aldanor), mostly in Python and Rust as of recent.